Deforming Calabi-Yau Threefolds: Primitive Contractions

 For type II contractions, we will need a more refined classification.

-\proclaim Theorem 5.2.
-Let $\pi:\tilde X\rightarrow X$ be a primitive type II contraction.
-Then if $X$ has a non-hypersurface singularity, the exceptional divisor $E$ of $\pi$ is either \item{(i)} a normal rational del Pezzo surface of degree $\le 9$ or \item{(ii)} a nonnormal del Pezzo surface of degree 7.
+\begin{theorem} Let $\pi:\tilde X\rightarrow X$ be a primitive type II contraction.
+Then if $X$ has a non-hypersurface singularity, the exceptional divisor $E$ of $\pi$ is either \begin{itemize} \item[(i)] a normal rational del Pezzo surface of degree $\le 9$ or \item[(ii)] a nonnormal del Pezzo surface of degree 7. \end{itemize} \end{theorem}

-Proof: By [37], Theorem 2.11, $\pi$ is the blowing-up of $X$ at $P$, the singular point of $X$.
+Proof: By \cite[Thm.~2.11]{[38]}, $\pi$ is the blowing-up of $X$ at $P$, the singular point of $X$.
 The exceptional surface $E$ is a generalized del Pezzo surface ($\omega_E$ is ample) of degree $k$, where $k$ is Reid's invariant (see \S 3).
 Since $\pi$ is primitive, $E$ is integral.

-We then have the following possibilities for $E$: \item{(i)} $E$ is a normal, rational del Pezzo surface, in which case $\deg E\le 9$. \item{(ii)} $E$ is a nonnormal del Pezzo surface, as classified in [38].
-The possibilities are: \itemitem{(a)} Let $F_a=\P(\O_{\Pone}\oplus\O_{\Pone}(-a))$ be the rational scroll, with $\Pic F_a$ generated by $C_0$, the negative section, and $f$, the class of a fibre.
+We then have the following possibilities for $E$: \begin{enumerate} \item[(i)] $E$ is a normal, rational del Pezzo surface, in which case $\deg E\le 9$. \item[(ii)] $E$ is a nonnormal del Pezzo surface, as classified in \cite{[39]}.
+The possibilities are: \begin{enumerate} \item[(a)] Let $F_a=\P(\O_{\Pone}\oplus\O_{\Pone}(-a))$ be the rational scroll, with $\Pic F_a$ generated by $C_0$, the negative section, and $f$, the class of a fibre.
 Embed $F_a$ in $\P^{a+5}$ via $|C_0+(a+2)f|$. $E$ is the projection of $F_a$ into $\P^{a+4}$ from a point in a plane spanned by the conic $C_0$.
-This projection maps $C_0$ two-to-one to a line $l$, and makes no other identifications. \itemitem{(b)} Embed $F_a\subseteq \P^{a+3}$ via $|C_0+(a+1)f|$. $E$ is the projection of $F_a$ into $\P^{a+2}$ from a point in the plane spanned by the line $C_0$ and one fibre $f$.
-This projection identifies $C_0$ and $f$. \itemitem{(c)} Take $E$ to be a cone over a rational nodal or cuspidal curve of degree $d$ spanning $\P^{d-1}$.
+This projection maps $C_0$ two-to-one to a line $l$, and makes no other identifications. \item[(b)] Embed $F_a\subseteq \P^{a+3}$ via $|C_0+(a+1)f|$. $E$ is the projection of $F_a$ into $\P^{a+2}$ from a point in the plane spanned by the line $C_0$ and one fibre $f$.
+This projection identifies $C_0$ and $f$. \item[(c)] Take $E$ to be a cone over a rational nodal or cuspidal curve of degree $d$ spanning $\P^{d-1}$.
 For $d>3$, the vertex of this cone will not be a hypersurface singularity, and hence such a del Pezzo surface cannot be contained in a non-singular Calabi-Yau threefold.
-Thus this case does not occur. \item{(iii)} $E$ is a cone over an elliptic normal curve, in which case this does not occur just as in the cones in case (ii) (c).
+Thus this case does not occur. \end{enumerate} \item[(iii)] $E$ is a cone over an elliptic normal curve, in which case this does not occur just as in the cones in case (ii) (c). \end{enumerate}